jvd33/ClassicThreat/README.md

 $ npm run serve
 ```

 The front end will now be running on `localhost:8080`.
+To point the front end at a different URL, just set the `VUE_APP_API_URL` environment variable.

 Environment variables are used for API urls and API keys, make either a global `.env` file or .env files for each environment at `/backend/.env` and `tps-calc-ui/.env`, using `.env.example` as a reference for the variables needed to run the application.